gmarchesiv/DataAcquisition_WeRateDogs/readme.md

+# WeRateDogs

-This is my project Data Wrangling for the Udacity's Data Analysis Nano Degree Program.
+This is my project on Data Wrangling for the Udacity's Data Analysis Nano Degree Program.
+It's an analyisis of nearly 3000 tweets from the WeRateDogs user account.

 The project is divided in two sections: